-Sand casting is the most versatile among the manufacturing methods that enables to manufacture very detailed and complex parts from unlimited number of metals and their alloys.
+Sand casting is the most versatile among the manufacturing methods that enable to manufacture of very detailed and complex parts from an unlimited number of metals and their alloys.

 Key design elements of sand casting:

 - Undercuts and cores